Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

 * 25 > 11 → swap → `[12, 22, 11, 25, 34, 64, 90]`
 * 25 < 34 → no swap

-✅ `34` is now in its final position.
+✅ Next largest element `34` is in its final position.

 ---